-There are 4 tented stages: The Dominion Dance Pavilion, the WestRock Foundation Stage (both on Brown’s Island), the Community Foundation Stage, the CarMax Family Stage and the Union First Market Bank/University of Richmond Virginia Folk Life Area & Stage.
+There are 4 tented stages: The Dominion Dance Pavilion, the WestRock Foundation Stage (both on Brown’s Island), the Community Foundation Stage, the CarMax Family Stage and the Union Bank & Trust Virginia Folk Life Area & Stage.
 So in the event of rain you can enjoy the performances in a dry environment.

 Hearing Impaired Interpretation

 Check your Pocket Schedule or stop by any of the four Information Booths located throughout the festival for details about which performances will be interpreted.

 Emergency Services/First Aid

 Emergency service centers will be available at several locations at the Richmond Folk Festival.
 They will be well-marked on festival maps for download and onsite.

 Portable restrooms will be located throughout the festival.